-For what it offers, at the price, there is nothing that comes comparatively close.
-The LCD screen sets this one really apart from others in the same category/price range.
+For what it offers, at the price, there is nothing that comes comparatively close to the Logitech Harmony 650.
+The LCD screen sets it really apart from others in the same category/price range.
 The features and functions that have been installed into the Logitech Harmony 650 are on par with some higher priced universal remotes from other brands.

 - Can control up to fifteen devices